James Whale: Post-film life

 Whale's last professional engagement was directing Pagan in the Parlour, a farce about two New England spinster sisters who are visited by a Polynesian whom their father, when shipwrecked years earlier, had married.
 The production was mounted in Pasadena for two weeks in 1951.
 Plans were made to take it to New York, but Whale suggested taking the play to London first.
 Before opening the play in England, Whale decided to tour the art museums of Europe.
 In France he renewed his acquaintanceship with Curtis Harrington, whom he had met in 1947.
 While visiting Harrington in Paris, he went to some gay bars.
 At one he met a 25-year-old bartender named Pierre Foegel, whom Harrington believed was nothing but "a hustler out for what he could get".
 The 62-year-old Whale was smitten with the younger man and hired him as his chauffeur.

 A provincial tour of Pagan in the Parlour began in September 1952 and it appeared that the play would be a hit.
 However, Hermione Baddeley, starring in the play as the cannibal "Noo-ga", was drinking heavily and began engaging in bizarre antics and disrupting performances.
 Because she had a run of the play contract she could not be replaced and so producers were forced to close the show.

 Whale returned to California in November 1952 and advised David Lewis that he planned to bring Foegel over early the following year.
 Appalled, Lewis moved out of their home.
 While this ended their 23-year romantic relationship, the two men remained friends.
 Lewis bought a small house and dug a swimming pool, prompting Whale to have his own pool dug, although he did not himself swim in it.
 He began throwing all-male swim parties and would watch the young men cavort in and around the pool.
 Foegel moved in with Whale in early 1953 and remained there for several months before returning to France.
-He returned in 1954 permanently, and Whale installed him as manager of a gas station that he owned.
+He returned to California in 1954 permanently, and Whale installed him as manager of a gas station that he owned.

 Whale and Foegel settled into a quiet routine until the spring of 1956, when Whale suffered a small stroke.
 A few months later he suffered a larger stroke and was hospitalized.
 While in the hospital he was treated for depression with shock treatments.